 Dylan Findley (b.
-1991), an Illinois native, composes concert music.
-Dylan sees music as a gateway to inspiration, energy, and intangible truths, and as such, he explores new ways to channel and focus music's power.
-He asks: How do sounds interact with emotion?
-How does music reveal truth?
-How does a person vicariously experience emotion and truth as sound interacts with time?
+1991) composes concert music.
+Dylan perceives music as a spiritual act, a portal to inspiration, energy, and intangible truth.
+As such, he enjoys the interplay between symbolism, perception of musical space and time, and the exploration of interesting sounds.
 In seeking for truth, his music is inspired by religion, nature, culture, and life experience.

 Dylan's compositions range from free-flowing and improvisational to intense and striking.
 He has been awarded commissions by the Barlow Endowment, New American Voices, American Guild of Organists Student Commissioning Project, and the Barlow Student Composition Award.
 His music has been championed by Transient Canvas, members of the Cleveland Symphony Orchestra, PULSE Trio, TransAmerican Duo, Frost Symphony Orchestra, and Brigham Young University's Wind Symphony and Symphonic Band.
 His works have been featured at the Blue Ridge Music Festival, ALBA Music Festival in Italy, Clarinova (a clarinetist-composer consortium), Atlantic Music Festival, Florida Electroacoustic Student Festival, Imani Winds Chamber Music Festival, and Utah Xtalk, and he will have a work performed at the West Fork New Music Festival by Great Noise Ensemble this September.